CodedIsTaken/RedWeb-Browser/README.md

 If You're Distribution Isn't These Or A Derivative Of These, Some Research Might Be Needed In Order To Install These Dependencies For Your Distribution.

 To Run This Application Download The .py File And Open It In A Python Debugger Such As Visual Studio Code's Python Debugger Or Another Debugger.

+Here Are Some GNOME Extenestions Or Tweaks That Could Improve Your Experience

+- Adw-GTK3

+- Rounded Window Corners / Rounded Window Corners Reborn

+I'm Always Open To New Suggestions Or Advice, If So, Please Leave Them On Reddit And The Issues Tab I'll Look Into it Soon.